oracle-livelabs/developer/dev-ai-data-platform/introduction/introduction-mvp.md

 This lab assumes you have:

-* An Oracle account to submit your a LiveLabs Sandbox reservation.
+* An Oracle account to submit your LiveLabs Sandbox reservation.

 * Basic knowledge of Oracle Database.